Velarde map: Reduced version

 Murillo Velarde also published a smaller version of the Carta Hydrographica y Chorographica de las Yslas Filipinas, one that did not include the twelve illustrations on the map's flanks.
 This version measures 51x33 cm. and was published in 1744.
 There are extant copies in the collections of the Lopez Museum, National Library of the Philippines and Boston Public Library Norman B. Leventhal Map Center.

 South China Sea disputes

 The Murillo Velarde map has been instrumental in the Philippines' efforts to assert territorial rights in the South China Sea.
-The map, along with 270 other maps, was used by the Philippines' team of experts to refute China's historic claim of ownership of the entire South China Sea, as it features Scarborough Shoal then labelled as "Panacot" as well as "Los Bajos de Paragua", now known as the Spratly Islands.
-In 2016, the Permanent Court of Arbitration ruled in favor of the Philippines stating that China had "no historical rights" based on their nine-dash line map.
-China however, rejected the ruling, and Philippine President Rodrigo Duterte has decided not to act upon it.
+The map, along with 270 other maps, was used by the Philippines' team of experts to refute China's historic claim of ownership of the entire South China Sea.
+The Philippines believes that the label Panacot on the map refers to the Scarborough Shoal, and it is the first map with label Panacot on it.
+Professor Li Xiaocong of China pointed out that the label Panacot in the 1734 map was not Scarborough Shoal, and the three groups of islands, Galit, Panacot and Lumbay also appeared in the map published by China in 1717.
+In 2016 the Permanent Court of Arbitration in The Hague ruled in favor of the Philippines, stating that China had "no historical rights" based on their nine-dash line map.
+China however, rejected the ruling, and former Philippine President Rodrigo Duterte has seemingly decided not to act upon it.